Tsogoeva/rsschool-cv/cv.md

 ```

 ## Experiense: ##
-  - No working experience (only courses projects)
+  - No working experience yet (only courses projects)

 ## English: ##
   - B2